Ptkyr/Iconoclasts-NAS-Tech/guntech.md

 # Gun Tech

+While your gun can shoot things, most of the time it'll shoot at nothing to invoke Newton's Third Law<sup>TM</sup>.

 ## Gunboosts

 Shoot a charged shot downwards while airborne to gain height from the recoil; acts as a pseudo doublejump.